shishirajm/UserLookup/README.md

 ## Decisions:
 ### Assumptions
 * Current payload structure of repeated Id is valid.
-* User with Gender which is not M or F, are considered valid.
+* All Gender values are considered valid.

 ### Coding decisions
 * Though Ids are repeated (which is usually not the case) in JSON, nothing is discarded.
 Search by Id returns the first one.